RazmikMovsisyan/light_trails/README.md

 ### HTML

 Using the input method, I copied and pasted the code of [`index.html`](assets/readme/html-css-validator/-html-validator-index.pdf), [`gallery.html`](assets/readme/html-css-validator/html-validator-gallery.pdf), and [`contact.html`](assets/readme/html-css-validator/html-validator-contact.pdf), encountering the following issues, as seen in the screenshots:
-Using the input method, I copied and pasted the code of [`index.html`](assets/readme/html-css-validator/-html-validator-index.pdf), [`gallery.html`](assets/readme/html-css-validator/html-validator-gallery.pdf), and [`contact.html`](assets/readme/html-css-validator/html-validator-contact.pdf), encountering the following issues, as seen in the screenshots:

 ![html-validator-space-error](assets/readme/html-css-validator/html-validator-space-error.png)
 ![html-validator-google-maps-iframe-error](assets/readme/html-css-validator/html-validator-google-maps-iframe-error.png)